raya77/target.en/help/main/c-experiences/c-manage-content/aem-experience-fragments.md

 ## Considerations {#considerations}

 * [!DNL Target] currently looks for experience fragments to import every ten minutes.
 The imported experience fragment should be available in [!DNL Target] within ten minutes, but this time frame should shorten going forward.
-* The experience fragment is imported into [!DNL Target] as an HTML offer.
+* The experience fragment is imported into [!DNL Target] as an HTML or JSON offer.
 The experience fragment "primary" version remains in [!DNL AEM].
 You cannot edit the experience fragment in [!DNL Target].
 * You cannot create experience fragments using [!DNL Adobe I/O].
 Create experience fragments using AEM, as explained above.
 * If you update your experience fragment in AEM, the experience fragment must be published and exported to [!DNL Target] again so [!DNL Target] can use the latest changes.